How to install PostgreSQL on Ubuntu 24.04 LTS

 GRANT ALL PRIVILEGES ON DATABASE learning TO cherry_servers;

-With PostgreSQL 15 it is required to grant permission for CREATE on the public schema or the default one.
-To do so first connect to the database learning as user postgres.
+From PostgreSQL 15, it is required to grant permission for CREATE on the public schema or the default one.
+To do so, first connect to the database called ‘learning’ as user postgres.

 \c learning postgres;